TotalMiner/totalminer.github.io/lua/functions/other/add_marker.md

 add_marker("Boat Ramp", 220, 400)
 ```

-This example adds a marker 'Boat Ramp' to the world at surface position 220, 400.
+This example adds a marker 'Boat Ramp' to the world at surface point 220, 400.
 All players can see this marker

+___

+### Incomplete

+documentation incomplete

 ___